 From national tours of Broadway musicals at the Tennessee Performing Arts Center to a graceful performance of classic and contemporary works by the Nashville Ballet, if you want a night filled with the arts, Nashville has you covered.
-Browse the artistic elegance of Frist Art Museum world-class work at the Frist Museum.
+Browse the artistic elegance of Frist Art Museum and the world-class artwork displayed in its halls.
 Take in a play, spoken word concert, or an artwork installation (or all three) at OZ Arts.

 All that exploring works up quite an appetite.
 Thankfully, Nashville's known for a few classic things: like barbecue, farm-to-table restaurants, and hot chicken.
-Find all three at a variety of restaurants including, but definitely not limited to Peg Leg Porker for barbecue, The FarmHouse which uses nothing but local farm meats and produce to create authentically local meals, and fire-in-your-mouth hot chicken at Prince's Hot Chicken.
+Find all three at a variety of restaurants including, but definitely not limited to Peg Leg Porker for barbecue, The FarmHouse which uses nothing but local farm meats and produce to create authentically local meals, and fire-in-your-mouth hot chicken at Prince's Hot Chicken and Hattie B's.

 Kids of all ages have a blast exploring space, weather, biological history, and the science behind how everyday items work at Adventure Science Center.
 The Nashville Zoo is currently expanding in large ways with immersive exhibits like Expedition Peru: The Trek of the Andean Bear and Sumatran Tiger areas.
 They have their sights set on developing the African Savannah and Village and the African Forest exhibits in the coming years.
 Family-friendly games filled with clues, puzzles and more are a blast with older kids at The Escape Game in downtown Nashville, Opry Mills and Berry Hill.
 You'll have an hour of nonstop action navigating temple runs, space, taking part in a heist and more.

 Finally, Nashville is the place to be for unforgettable, annual music festivals, events and activities during the holiday season.
 Enjoy a smorgasbord of samples from the city's famous restaurants at Taste of Music City, Nashville's largest food and drink festival each June at Public Square Park.
-Grab your friends to experience one of the biggest country music festivals in the country: CMA Music Festival each June at various stages in and around downtown Nashville, with nightly performances from big artists like Carrie Underwood, Thomas Rhett, Luke Bryan and more.
-The 2020 lineup will be announced soon.
+Grab your friends to experience one of the biggest country music festivals in the country: CMA Music Festival each June at various stages in and around downtown Nashville, with nightly performances from big artists like Carrie Underwood, Thomas Rhett, Luke Combs and more.

 Don't miss family-friendly activities during the holidays like the Gaylord Opryland's A Country Christmas featuring ICE! a changing list of Christmas characters carved from 2 million pounds of colorful ice, holiday shows, tubing, ice skating and more.
 Take the family to Cheekwood Estate & Gardens during Holiday LIGHTS for, not only 1 million lights illuminating the gardens, but also carolers, Santa, real reindeer, gingerbread house decorating and a s'more pit.
 Wrap up each year at the Jack Daniel's Music City Midnight: New Year's Eve in Nashville.